-This module assumes and develops the knowledge and skills acquired in the Financial Accounting and Reporting module, the Business Strategy and Technology module and the Financial Management module.
+This module assumes and develops the knowledge and skills acquired in the Business Strategy and Technology module, the Financial Management module and the Financial Accounting and Reporting module.

 Background knowledge based upon the assurance elements of the Audit and Assurance module will also be required in evaluating the business and financial risks of reporting entities.